 Adrián Toro – De Que Callada Manera – Cuban Son

-All of the techniques and strums will be demonstrated and you will be able to conduct all of them.
-With this, you can give a completely different dimension and effect to the instrument.
-It sounds great, it is wonderful, but not to be underestimated.
-This takes time and practice to master, but once you do…….it will change the way you play forever.
+All of the techniques and strums will be demonstrated, and you will be able to conduct all of them.
+With this, you can give a completely different dimension and effect on the instrument.
+It sounds great, it is terrific, but not to be underestimated.
+This takes time and practice to master, but once you do, it will change the way you play forever.